Giladraz1/stockscanner/README.md

 ### Executing program

-to enjoy the scanner you should get your own Yahoo Finance API KEY and insert it in the API_KEYS component.
 To get zero errors, it is recomended to disable or remove any adblocker if you have one, and to uncheck "Show CORS errors in console".

 ```
 npm install
 ```

 ## Preview